What kind of support can I get for my business from the centre?

 Can more than one company work together on a collaborative project?

-Yes, but one company must take the lead role in the project proposal and make arrangements with the partner company with respect to the exploitation of the projects results.
-The lead company will pay the tuition fees of the graduate and consumables, but may wish to arrange a contribution from other companies they partner with.
+Yes, and we welcome this.
+One company must take the lead role in the project proposal and make arrangements with the partner company with respect to the exploitation of the projects results.